Cars Brands that start with C

 Cisitalia Logo

-The name of the automobile brand – Cisitalia, immediately speaks about its nationality.
-The Italian company was founded in 1946 by Piero Dusio in Turin (Italy) on the basis of the conglomerate Compagnia Industriale Sportiva Italia.
+The name of the automobile brand – Cisitalia- immediately indicates its nationality.
+The Italian company was founded in 1946 by Piero Dusio in Turin (Italy) based on the conglomerate Compagnia Industriale Sportiva Italia.
 The brand is known as a manufacturer of racing and sports cars.
 The first model was the D46, based on the Fiat city car.
-A particularly famous product of the company was the 1946 Cisitalia 202 GT, nicknamed the rolling sculpture.
-Having created more than 22 models, among which there were many race winners, the brand went bankrupt in 1963.
+The company’s famous product was the 1946 Cisitalia 202 GT, nicknamed the rolling sculpture.
+Having created more than 22 models, among which many race winners, the brand went bankrupt in 1963.

 Citroën